Catch and Release protocols keep our trout safe and our members happy

 CATCH AND RELEASE FISH ONLY

-Please remember all Brown, Blue and Spotted/Speckled trout are CATCH AND RELEASE at all times.
+Please remember all Brown and Blue Trout are CATCH AND RELEASE at all times.
 Large rainbows 4lb or above should also be released unless injured.

 Obviously, this final point does not relate to Catch and Release but The Stillwater Trout Fisheries Association gives guidelines for despatching your catch which are worth detailing.